On this page you’ll find my favourite men’s travel gear from nearly quarter of a century of travelling.

 It is also padded offering extra protection for when the bag is being thrown around in the luggage compartment of a bus or place.

-I love this compact watch, which I use to track my runs but there are a many features that make it perfect for travel.
+I love this compact watch, which I use to track my runs but there are a many features that make it the perfect piece of travel gear for men.

 Firstly the watch face I use (Data Lover by Peter Decker) has the sunrise/sunset times, predicted weather and the current time from another timezone all on the face.
 These are three features I use all the time.